arnesund/ruleset-analysis/README.md

 Analyze firewall traffic logs to determine which firewall rules are in use and what traffic matched those rules.
 A typical use-case is to replace a generic rule with more specific rules better matching the traffic.

+## Walkthrough of the usage

+[Read this blog post](http://arnesund.com/2015/01/04/how-to-analyze-a-firewall-ruleset-with-hadoop/) for examples and a walkthrough of the usage.

 ## Prerequisites

 To be able to run the analysis as a Hadoop job, you need: